AlaskaAirlines/auro-sidenav/demo/api.md

 | [targetIcon](#targetIcon) | Allows styling to be applied to the icon that appears next to the hyperlink. |

 # auro-sidenavsection

+The auro-sidenavsection element can be used to create an accordion of auro-sidenavitems within the auro-sidenav.

 ## Properties